FrancesCoronel/apprenticeships/README.md

 [![Github Issues](https://img.shields.io/github/issues/fvcproductions/apprenticeships.svg?style=flat-square)](https://github.com/fvcproductions/apprenticeships/issues) [![GitHub  Pull-Requests](https://img.shields.io/github/issues-pr/fvcproductions/apprenticeships.svg?style=flat-square)](https://github.com/fvcproductions/apprenticeships/pulls) [![MIT License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org) [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-blue.svg?style=flat-square)](http://paypal.me/fvcproductions)

-Back in the good old days of the Renaissance, apprenticeships were quite common and acted as legal contracts between the apprentice and master (typically in creative fields).
+Back in the good old days of the Renaissance, apprenticeships were quite common and acted as legal contracts between the apprentice and master.
 This was a way for apprentices to start learning the necessary skills in their field and eventually become masters themselves.

-Even though the formal university route became more popular over time, there has been a noteworthy trend in the software industry where the idea of an intensive period of training with masters (e.g. [coding bootcamps](http://coursereport.com) and apprenticeships) has started to become a popular option once again.
+Even though the formal university route became more popular over time, there has been a noteworthy trend in the software industry where the idea of an intensive period of training with masters (e.g. [coding bootcamps](http://coursereport.com)) has started to become a popular option once again.

 So without further ago, here's a list of developer & design apprenticeship opportunities! 🔧